hunterloftis/stoppable/readme.md

 Closes the server.

-- callback: passed along to the existing `server.close` function to auto-register a 'close' event
+- callback: passed along to the existing `server.close` function to auto-register a 'close' event.
+The first agrument is an error, and the second argument is a boolean that indicates whether it stopped gracefully.

 ## Design decisions